 Why share this very personal story?
 Part to educate about how to deal with the anxiety surfing that wave can bring and strategies you might employ to combat the tension you feel.
 Part to explain the array of emotions one might experience there.
 And part to explain why so many surfers want to share their experience and waves they surfed there.
 It’s emotional, no matter how you slice it, and while it appears that every wave is the same, they are not.
 And we are mere mortals surfing it, not professionals.
 So, every little curve, every little turn and successful navigation of this wave is special to us.
 If only for a moment.

 Hope you enjoyed this surf story.
 If you did, I’d love to hear from you.
-And if you’re interested in my Surf Ranch specific paddle in/takeoff course, let me know.
-In this course, I teach you the paddling techniques and strategies I developed when I worked for KSWC that increases the likelihood of you making the wave easily with every attempt.
+And if you’re interested in my Surf Ranch Takeoff Course, or in taking a Coaching Trip to the Surf Ranch with me, reach out.
+In the course and on the trip, I teach you the paddling techniques and strategies I developed when I worked for KSWC that increases the likelihood of you making the wave easily with every attempt.
 I will also analyze any Surf Ranch footage you have from past trips to prepare you for a future trip.
 It’s not just for intermediate surfers.
 Even the advanced surfers will benefit, especially if it feels like you have to take a million strokes to get into the wave.
 There is a better (and easier) way.